zephyrproject-rtos/zephyr/doc/subsystems/networking/qemu_setup.rst

    :build-args: server
    :compact:

-This will start QEMU, waiting for connection from a client QEMU.
+This will start QEMU, waiting for a connection from a client QEMU.

 Terminal #2:
 ============